 - Prepare to post your Christmas parcels to family and friends in the UK who you won’t be seeing over the holiday period.

-- Visit a Christmas market in your area and enjoy a mug of gluhwein.
+- If possible, safely visit a Christmassy venue in your area and enjoy some gluhwein.